 Porter grew up in Charlotte and graduated from Charlotte Country Day School in 1966.
 He was accepted into the NCSU School of Design and graduated with a Bachelor of Architecture in 1971.
 He returned to Charlotte and worked with Ferebee Walters and Associates 1971-1975 before a brief stint with Odell.
 After becoming a registered architect, Don joined Harry Wolf from 1975-1979.
 Then, with a classmate from NC State, he formed OMNI Architecture.
 The firm grew from 2 people to 75 over 23 years.
 The firm closed in 2002 and Porter and a few of the OMNI staff joined the national architectural firm Nelson.
 In 2006, Porter joined the national architectural and engineering company Reynolds, Smith & Hills (RS&H) to lead their Corporate division in the Carolinas.
 He served as a visiting lecturer and critic for the UNCC College of Architecture and many other groups.
 He retired in 2018.

 1980 - The Sauder Residence, on the lake at Pinehurst NC.
-The out of town clients never looked at the plans - they told Porter to just draw it and have it built.
+The out of town clients never looked at the plans - they told Porter to just draw and have it built.
 They never saw the house until move-in day.

 1983 - The Charles (Chuck) L. and Mary Ann Grace House, 7414 Baltusrol Lane, Charlotte.
 Commissioned 1981.
 The Graces were familiar with Modernist design through Chuck's work with Cummins in Columbus IN.
 Built by Ray Helms of Monroe NC.
 Sold in 2007 to their daughter's family, Peter and Mary Hollett.
 Photos by Peter Hollett.

-Around 1983 - The Kenneth Hawn Residence, Carmel Road, Charlotte.
+Around 1983 - The Kenneth and Patricia Hawn Residence, 4842 Carmel Road, Charlotte.
 Sold, destroyed, traditional new house built in 2006.